-&lt;sup>63 CREW v.
-DHS, 527 F. Supp.
-2d.
-76, 88 n.15 (D.D.C.
-2007); see DOJ GUIDE, PROCEDURAL REQUIREMENTS, supra factors surrounding the creation, possession, control, and use of the document by an agency."
-In applying the totality of the circumstances test in Consumer Federation of America v.
+Federation of America v.
 Department of Agriculture (USDA), the D.C.
 Circuit held that electronic calendars of several USDA officials qualified as "agency records" under FOIA.
-The calendars "were created by agency employees and were located within the [officials'] agency," updated and accessed daily, and maintained on the agency's computer system.
-The court determined, however, that the "creation, possession, and control" factors were "not dispositive in determining whether the calendars [were] 'agency records'" in the case.
-Instead, the court held that the officials' use of the calendars was the "decisive factor."
+65 The calendars "were created by agency employees and were located within the [officials'] agency," updated and accessed daily, and maintained on the agency's computer system.
+66 The court held that the officials' use of the calendars was the "decisive factor."
 Specifically, the court found it significant that the calendars were used to schedule agency operations and were distributed to other agency staff and top officials.
-But the court determined that the electronic calendar of a separate USDA official was not an agency record subject to disclosure under FOIA because the official only shared the calendar with his secretaries and, therefore, no one else within the agency depended on his calendar to conduct agency business.
+The court further determined that the electronic calendar of a separate USDA official was not an agency record subject to disclosure under FOIA because the official only shared the calendar with his secretaries and, therefore, no one else within the agency depended on his calendar to conduct agency business.

-Although FOIA does not require the disclosure of personal materials, issues may arise when agency personnel use nonofficial electronic accounts to communicate.
-In Competitive Enterprise Institute v.
+Although FOIA does not require the disclosure of personal records, issues may arise when agency personnel use nonofficial electronic accounts to communicate.
+70 In Competitive Enterprise Institute v.
 Office of Science & Technology Policy (OSTP), the requester sought "all policy/OSTP-related email[s]" contained within the private email account of the director of OSTP.
-A private entity maintained an account that the director used for work-related purposes.
-OSTP denied the request, asserting that the private entity (the director's former employer) controlled the account and that the agency, therefore, could not search it.
-To The district court note 61, at 16.
+72 A private entity maintained an account that the director used for work-related purposes.
+73 OSTP denied the request, asserting that the private entity (the director's former employer) controlled the account and that the agency therefore could not search it.
+The D.C.
+Circuit, however, disagreed and held that "records do not lose their agency character just because the official who possesses them takes them out the door."75 Instead, the court wrote, "[i]f the agency head controls what would otherwise be an agency record, then it is still an agency record and still must be searched or produced."
+Thus, records that would otherwise be "agency records" under to establish control and, in contrast, "described the test as a 'totality of the circumstances test." (quoting CFA, 455 F.3d at 287)).
+But see, e.g., Edelman v.
+SEC, 172 F. Supp.
+3d 133, 150 (D.D.C.
+2016) (explaining that the "totality of the circumstances' test applied in CFA and BNA-rather than the [Burka] four-factor framework []-best fits this case").

-&lt;sup>64 Consumer Fed'n of Am.
-(CFA) v.
-USDA, 455 F.3d 283, 288 (D.C.
-Cir.
-2006) (internal quotation marks, alterations, and citation omitted).